Huge fines for employers stalling workplace pensions

 Around 800,000 small businesses are yet to enrol into the Government’s flagship pension scheme, new figures have revealed.

-The Pensions Regulator, which published the report, said nearly eight million employees are now saving into a workplace pension, but thousands of employers remain non-compliant.
+The Pensions Regulator, which published the report, said more than eight million employees are now saving into a workplace pension, but thousands of employers remain non-compliant.

 Launched in October 2012, “auto-enrolment” requires all employers – no matter if you have one employee or one thousand – to set up a workplace pension scheme.
 Depending on the size of the business, employers were given a staging date between 2012 and February 2018 to enrol their employees.